nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 	so-called Paleo Diet.
 I could write an entire post about what I think is wrong about the Paleo Diet (it's not the diet, but its adherents, who are the problem), but I'll just link [here][3] instead.
-My opinion is partially formed by being married to an archaelogist.
+My opinion is partially formed by being married to an archaeologist.

 I'm perfectly fine when people disagree with me on these topics.
 Lots of people are really enthusiastic about lots of things.
 I choose to take what I like about